Documentation

 At a Glance

-• Credit memo approval in cannabis follows a five-status workflow: Draft, Pending, Disputed, Applied, Voided
+• Credit memo approval in cannabis follows a five-status workflow: Draft, Pending Vendor Response, In Discussion, Applied, Voided

 • Both parties receive email and in-app notifications at every status change